bheap/scala-silk/README.md

 ## The laws of Synapse

-1. A view may never deviate from the standard markup site builders understand (HTML (4-5) and CSS (2.1-3))
+1. A view may never deviate from the markup site builders understand (HTML (4-5) and CSS (2.1-3)), or for xml/json for web services
 2. Keep it simple stupid (KISS), not just simple but also intuitive
 3. Always use convention over configuration (default for everything)
 4. The principle of least surprise must always be followed (always let the users know what to expect)